This is the web version of the WSJ’s newsletter on the economy. You can sign up for daily delivery here.

 The prospects for a Brexit deal appeared to fade further on Tuesday, as British and European officials traded barbs over who is to blame for the stalemate in talks.
 With just over a week until a critical summit in Brussels aimed at renegotiating a Brexit deal, British and EU officials clashed over the terms of the divorce and looked to shift the responsibility for any eventual breakdown in negotiation onto the other side, Max Colchester and Laurence Norman report.

-[wsj-responsive-sandbox id = "0" ]
+[wsj-responsive-sandbox id = "0" ]WHAT ELSE WE’RE READING

 Who benefits the most from a strong economy?
 “We find suggestive evidence that when the labor market is already strong, a further increment of strengthening provides a modest extra benefit to some disadvantaged groups, relative to earlier in the labor-market cycle.
-In addition, we provide preliminary evidence suggesting that these gains are somewhat persistent for African Americans and women,” Brookings’s Stephanie Aaronson, San Francisco Fed President Mary Daly, the Fed’s William Wascher and former Fed economist David Wilcox write in a new Fed discussion paper
+In addition, we provide preliminary evidence suggesting that these gains are somewhat persistent for African Americans and women,” Brookings’s Stephanie Aaronson, San Francisco Fed President Mary Daly, the Fed’s William Wascher and former Fed economist David Wilcox write in a new Fed discussion paper.

 Sign Up for Our Calendar